shrls-hku/shrls-hku.github.io/finalproject.md

 <img src="/images/reefpi-adafruit.jpeg" alt="reefpi" height="225">

 ##### 2. Printing and displaying living materials
-In my own time I've been exploring growing stencilled layers of mycelium on RISO prints.
+In my own time I've been exploring growing layers of mycelium on RISO prints, planning to later stencil layers or 3d print nutrients.
 I would like to futher pursue and extend this practice by using various organisms (myceliums, bacteria, yeasts, algae?) as either consecutive layers or in concert, allowing competition as part of the design process, 2. other materials s.a. ceramics to grow them on and 3. developing a way to keep the materials alive and displaying them outside of the lab.

 <img src="/images/tests.jpeg" alt="tests" width="300">
 <img src="/images/oyster.JPG" alt="oyster" height="225">